ihmeuw-msca/OneMod/docs/developer_guide.rst

 Subsets and Submodels
 ~~~~~~~~~~~~~~~~~~~~~

-A key requirement of onemod is the ability to flexibly model different sets of fixed/random effects.
+A key requirement of OneMod is the ability to flexibly model different sets of fixed/random effects.
 To facilitate computation,
 we need to be able to split up the data across different axes arbitrarily.
 The concept of subsets exists to work nicely with different
 chunks of data containing different identifying attributes.